 Click okay, apply all changes, and you're almost done!
 Lastly, we have to check that it's actually working.
 Open up the command prompt and type in "gcc -v".
 If you see something like the below image, you successfully installed an antiquated language!
 Congratulations!

-Step 2: Hello World and the basics
+Step 2: Hello World

 Thenext thing we'll want to cover is the creation of a basic hello world program.
 Despite C's reputation as some kind of "monolithic, impossible-to-ever-use-without-breaking-your-computer, dinosaur" reputation, it is not quite as hard as one would think.
 Create a C file called "tutorial" (Create a text file, then put ".c" at the end of the filename and save it under "all files") and write the following code inside the file: